 - 186.10 Minors' rights; shares in trust.
 (1) MINORS' SHARES.
 Shares may be issued in the name of a minor, and may be withdrawn by such minor or by the minor's agent under subch.
 I of ch.
 705. Minors' eligibility to vote at the meetings of the members is at the discretion of the board of directors. - (2) SHARES IN TRUST.
 Shares may be issued in trust, subject to any conditions prescribed in the bylaws.
-Share accounts and deposit accounts may be held by a member in trust for a beneficiary, held by a nonmember in trust for a beneficiary who is a member or held by a nonmember custodian for a member under ss.
-54.854 to 54.898.
+Share accounts and deposit accounts may be held by a member in trust for a beneficiary, held by a nonmember in trust for a beneficiary who is a member or held by a nonmember custodian for a member pursuant to ss.
+880.61 to 880.72.

 History: 1971 c.
 193; 1973 c.
 291; 1983 a.
 369; 1989 a.
 331; 1991 a.
 32; 1995 a.
 151; 1997 a.
-152; 2005 a.
-387.
+152.

 - 186.11 Investments.
 (1) GENERAL.
 The board of directors may invest credit union funds in any of the following: - (a) United States government direct and agency obligations. - (b) Municipal bonds. - (c) A corporate central credit union organized under s.
-186.32 or under any other state or federal law. - (d) Deposits and debt instruments of federally insured banks, credit unions, savings banks and savings and loan associations. - (e) With the approval of the office of credit unions, other investment instruments. - (2) CREDIT UNION PROPERTY.
-A credit union may purchase, hold, and dispose of property as necessary for or incidental to its operations. - (3) COOPERATIVE HOUSING.
-A credit union may invest an amount not to exceed 10 percent of its regular reserve in agreements with other corporations or its members to provide cooperative housing and related facilities for its members. - (4) INVESTMENTS IN CREDIT UNION SERVICE ORGANIZATIONS. (a) Unless the office of credit unions approves a higher percentage, a credit union may invest not more than 1.5 percent of its total assets in the capital shares or obligations of credit union service organizations that, in the opinion of the office of credit unions, are sufficiently bonded and insured and that satisfy all of the following:
+186.32 or under any other state or federal law. - (d) Deposits and debt instruments of federally insured banks, credit unions, savings banks and savings and loan associations. - (e) With the approval of the office of credit unions, other investment instruments. - (2) CREDIT UNION PROPERTY. (a) Subject to par. (b), a credit union may purchase, hold and dispose of property as necessary for or incidental to its operations. - (b) The board of directors may purchase, lease or construct a building for the operation of the credit union, if the aggregate depreciated value of the building, including any associated remodeling of the building or land improvements, land acquisition, office furnishings and equipment, does not exceed the greater of 5% of the credit union's total assets, including the building to be acquired, or 100% of the credit union's irrevocable reserve unless prior approval for greater amounts is given by the office of credit unions.
+Nothing in this subsection authorizes a credit union to lease a building owned by a director or by a corporation, limited liability company, partnership or association controlled by a director.
+The credit union may rent or lease a portion of its building or property. - (3) COOPERATIVE HOUSING.
+A credit union may invest an amount not to exceed 10% of its regular reserve in agreements with other corporations or its members to provide cooperative housing and related facilities for its members. - (4) INVESTMENT IN CREDIT UNION SERVICE CORPORATIONS. (a) A credit union may invest not more than 1.5% of its total assets in the capital shares or obligations of a credit union service corporation organized primarily to provide goods and services to credit unions, credit union organizations and credit union members. - (b) A service corporation under par. (a) may provide goods and services including any of the following: - Credit union operations services, including service centers, credit and debit card services, automated teller and remote terminal services, accounting systems, data processing, management training and support, payment item processing, record retention and storage, locator services, research, debt collection, credit analysis and loan servicing, coin and currency services and marketing and advertising services.